-How to Renew a New Mexico Driver’s License
+How to Renew Your Drivers License in New Mexico

 Drivers license renewals in New Mexico must be submitted in person or online.
 Depending on your age and eligibility, your license may be valid for one, two, four or eight years.
 Similarly, your age and the type of license being purchased will affect the cost of the card.